Do you feeling daunted at finding love, knowing you have IBS?

 How finding love with IBS can be a great test

-I had just split up with someone, and decided that everyone was either married, divorced or wierd.
+I had just split up with someone, and I had decided that everyone was either married, divorced or wierd.

 When I met my husband!